vega/altair/doc/user_guide/compound_charts.rst

         height=180
     )

-The advantage of using ``alt.facet`` is that it can create faceted views of more complicated compound charts.
+The advantage of using ``.facet`` is that it can create faceted views of more complicated compound charts.
 For example, here is a faceted view of a layered chart with a hover selection: